qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    firefox http://google.com/search?q=%NAMES

 We can now use the action.
-Close the `Layer Properties` dialog and zoom in to an area of interest.
+Close the :guilabel:`Layer Properties` dialog and zoom in to an area of interest.
 Make sure the ``lakes`` layer is active and identify a lake.
 In the result box you'll now see that our action is visible: